Skip to main content

 Use this data only locally for targeting purposes

-Enabling this option allows the custom data value to be stored locally on the user's device or on your server, if you are using one of our server-side SDKs.
-Since this data will not be stored on our servers, it cannot be used for analytics in our reporting.
+Enabling this option allows the custom data value to be stored locally on the user's device or on the server if using one of the server-side SDKs.
+Since this data will not be stored on Kameleoon servers, it cannot be used for analytics in reporting.
 This feature can be beneficial for privacy or legal reasons.
 Some customers may require that sensitive data is not stored outside their systems, but still wish to personalize the visitor's experience based on that data.

 Use this custom data as input for AI Predictive Targeting

-Enabling this option will allow our machine learning algorithms to use this custom data as an input.
-This feature is only available if you have subscribed to the AI Predictive Targeting add-on.
+Enabling this option allows machine learning algorithms to use this custom data as an input.
+This feature is only available with a subscription to the AI Predictive Targeting add-on.

 Use this custom data as a unique identifier for cross-device history reconciliation

 When activated, Kameleoon treats this custom data as a unique identifier for your visitors, which will be used to map several Kameleoon visits to a unique user for cross-device experimentation.
-You can learn more about this feature in this article.
+Learn more about this feature in the Cross-device experimentation article.

 Using Custom Data